cloudxlab/docker_build_compose_flaskapp/README.md

 ### Example webserver
-This is a simple web server based on Flask
+This is a simple web server based on Flask.
+This version of code is specific to Ubuntu OS.

 ### To run this websever  locally
 Install python3 on local host or virual env